 There is nothing wrong with couples discussing and documenting their financial plans.
 In fact, it would be foolish not to discuss it; entering the marriage with a clear understanding of each other’s financial goals, and of any bad habits, prevents surprises and possible disappointment down the road.

 When you consider parties who may raise an eyebrow at a prenup, the Catholic Church naturally comes to mind as they remain honorably committed to the union of marriage.
-However, the Church also recognizes the importance of smart marriage preparation, and it is possible – and may be wise – for Catholic couples to have a Catholic Prenup drafted by a family law attorney.
+However, the Church also recognizes the importance of smart marriage preparation, and it is possible – and may be wise – for Catholic couples to have a Catholic Prenuptial Agreement drafted by a family lawyer attorney.

 So, can Catholics get a prenuptial agreement?

 Where Pre-Cana classes can start the conversation around financial planning, a prenuptial agreement can document the decisions made without creating an expectation of divorce.
-The astute family attorney can assess couples’ unique needs and concerns, including those that are religious, and take the right measures in creating pre-marital agreements.
-The agreements will be drafted without mentioning “divorce”, and not subject to disapproval by the Church.
+The astute family lawyer attorney can assess couples’ unique needs and concerns, including those that are religious, and take the right measures in creating pre-marital agreements.
+A Catholic prenuptial agreement will be drafted without mentioning “divorce”, and not subject to disapproval by the Church.